-A small proportion of the site along its northern edge was designated as flood zone risk 2 or $3^{22}$ during the Strategic Flood Risk Assessment carried out as part of the LDF evidence base studies.
+A small proportion of the site along its northern edge was designated as flood zone risk 2 or 3^{24} during the Strategic Flood Risk Assessment carried out as part of the LDF evidence base studies.

 Waste water treatment facilities and sewage treatment works will need to be able to cope with increased capacity as a result of new development.
 In terms of the protection of the SAC it is important to avoid pollution of the River Thames.
-The Environment Agency does not highlight requirements for any new infrastructure to meet forecast demands for increases in housing development under the South East Plan within the Vale of White Horse District, although phosphorous levels in discharge from the Abingdon STW need to be reduced.
+The Environment Agency (2006), based on proposed housing allocations at the time, did not highlight requirements for any new infrastructure to meet forecast demands for increases in housing development25 of 11,560 new dwellings under the South East Plan within the Vale of White Horse District, although phosphorous levels in discharge from the Abingdon STW needed to be reduced.26